Supply Chain Visa Sponsorship Jobs in Florida

 Which visa types are most common for supply chain roles in Florida?

-The H-1B is the most common visa for supply chain roles that require a bachelor's degree in a specific field, such as supply chain management, industrial engineering, or operations research.
+The H-1B visa is the most common visa for supply chain roles that require a bachelor's degree in a specific field, such as supply chain management, industrial engineering, or operations research.
 TN visas are available to Canadian and Mexican nationals in qualifying roles.
 Candidates already authorized through OPT or STEM OPT extension are also commonly hired by Florida supply chain employers before transitioning to employer-sponsored status.

 Which cities in Florida have the most supply chain sponsorship jobs?